HashVsEvilDead/books/summaries/workplace/003-peopleware.md

 It's surprising how much hiring of developers happens without ever seeing samples of the work.
 For programmers who assemble a portfolio showing off samples of their work, such as code examples, methods, routines, flow charts, and such are definitely going to stand out among the other candidates.

+> The business we're in is more sociological than technological, more dependent on workers' abilities to communicate with each other than their abilities to communicate with machines.

 To test candidate's communication and people skills, the authors suggest holding an audition - asking the candidate to prepare 10 or 15 minute presentation on an aspect of past work, where the candidate chooses the theme.
 It should be held in front of the future co-workers and then have a discussion after the candidate leaves.
 There's no more accurate way of establishing will a person fit the team than having the team pitching in their opinion.

 > My first experience with auditions was in hiring people to be consultants and instructors.
 My motivation in torturing these prospective hires was simple enough: I wanted to get a sense of whether they were natural explainers of matters simple or complex, or people who could be taught to explain such matters, or those who could never explain anything to anyone.
 I also wanted some second opinions on the matter, so I had those of my people who were in the office at the time of the audition sit in on the presentation.
 Over five years, we conducted nearly two hundred auditions.
 It soon became clear that the audition process served to accelerate the socialization process between a new hire and the existing staff members.
 A successful audition was a kind of certification as a peer.
 The reverse seemed to hold true as well.
 Failed auditions were a morale booster for the staff.
 They were continuing proof that being hired for the group was more than just the dumb luck of when résumés happened to hit my desk.